 Because Ramadan is a lunar month, it begins on a different date every year.
 Its start is announced according to the appearance of the new moon, and the exact time can vary by several hours depending on where in the world you find yourself.

-Ramadan begins on about June 5th in 2016.
-Ramadan concludes with a large feast — the Eid al-Fitr.
-The Eid starts at sundown on July 5th in 2016.
+Ramadan begins on about May 26th in 2017.
+The month of Ramadan concludes with a large feast—the Eid al-Fitr.
+The Eid starts at sundown on June 25th in 2017.